Aslamlatheef/PivotalCloudfoundry/README.md

 - You can view logs from the command line or drain them into a log management service such as an ELK stack (Elasticsearch, Logstash, and Kibana), Splunk, or PCF Metrics.
 - Viewing events is useful when debugging problems.
 For example, it is useful to be able to correlate an app instance event (like an app crash) to the container’s specific metrics (high memory prior to crash).
 The cost of implementing an aggregated log and metrics-streaming solution involves bespoke engineering to orchestrate and aggregate the streaming of both syslog and application logs from every component within a distributed system into a central server.
 Using a platform removes the ongoing cost and associated maintenance of bespoke logging solutions.

+## Security
+For enterprises working with cloud-based infrastructure, security is a top concern.
+Usually the security teams have the strongest initial objections to Cloud Foundry because it works in a way that is generally unprecedented to established enterprise security teams.
+However, as soon as these teams understand the strength of Cloud Foundry’s security posture, my experience is that they become one of your strongest champions.

+Please refer Security.MD